-The flue gases are piped in a 50 mm muPVC (BS5255 and/or BSEN1566-1 and BSEN1329) plastic or, alternatively, 75mm Keston composite plastic pipe to outside.
+The flue gases are piped in a 50 mm muPVC (BS5255 and/or BSEN1566-1 and BSEN1329) plastic alternatively, 75mm Keston composite plastic pipe to outside.
 The temperature of the flue gases are usually around 5°C to 10°C above the temperature of the return water.
 The flue pipe should be terminated outside the building from where they cannot re-enter the building or any other adjacent building.

 The heating level may be controlled by room thermostats, programmer time clocks and compatible energy management systems.
-An optional Keston room controller can be connected which will provide enhanced controls such as room compensation to further increase efficiency and comfort levels.
+An optional Keston room controller can be connected which will provide enhanced controls such as room compensation to further increase efficiency and comfort levels on heating only systems.
 Once the controls are set the boiler operates automatically.
 Further, a Keston outside sensor can be connected to the boiler which will automatically invoke weather compensated heating which further boosts user comfort and boiler efficiency.

 In the event of the boiler overheating the safety devices will cause a safety shutdown.
-A safety discharge valve and discharge pipe is fitted to the boiler.

-The C36 Combi features an integral frost protection function which will operate the pump, regardless of the external controls, should the boiler temperature fall below 10°C. In the event the boiler temperature falls below 5°C the boiler will also fire.
+The Q37 features an integral frost protection function which will operate the pump, regardless of the external controls, should the boiler temperature fall below 10° C. In the event the boiler temperature falls below 5° C the boiler will also fire.
 This is to avoid damage to the boiler through freezing of boiler water.
-The boiler will turn off when the flow temperature exceeds 15°C.
+The boiler will turn off when the flow temperature exceeds 15° C.

-The C36 Combi features an integral pump exercise function which will run the pump, without firing the boiler, for 10 seconds in the event the boiler is on standby for in excess of 24 hours without firing.
+The Q37 features an integral pump exercise function which will run the pump, without firing the boiler, for 10 seconds in the event the boiler is on standby for in excess of 24 hours without firing.
 This is to help prevent seizing of the pump due to long periods of inactivity.